FransUrbo/Lambda-AWS-AutoScalingGroups-Route53/README.md

 policies needed to give this Lambda function only the bare minimum it needs to do it's job.

+### Multi-account support
+As of 25 Apr 2017, this function now supports multiple accounts.

+This means, that it's now possible to run the Lambda function in one account and have it read and update Route53 (reverse zones) and Name tags on hosts in another account.

+This is done by the 'local' (as in, the account where the Lambda funcion is running) account role the Lambda function is running under (see `lambda.tf` - the `ASGNotify` role defined in `iams.tf`) assuming a role in the remote account (which then have access to the relevant resource in the that account).

+To do this, the 'local' account needs to have the IAM role and it's policies from the `iams.tf` file and the remote account needs the corresponding role and policies from the `iams-remote_account.tf` file.

+In this case, this role is called *ASGNotify* in both accounts (just to make things slightly less complicated).

+But this can be specified at the top of the `asg_lambda.js` file.

+In addition to this, the SNS topic will need to provide access to publish to it.
+This is done by specifying the remote account ID(s) in it's policy (see the `sns.tf` file).

 ## Debugging
 If the variable `do_debug` is set to **true**, then the actual writing to Route53 is disabled.
 Instead, you get a change request